VR Funding!

 Welcome Vicky, Vishnu and Sahab Ram!

 During the last couple of months, the team grew again with the recruitment of three postdocs: Vicky joined us in September, Vishnu in November and Sahab Ram in December.
-More infos about the background of the three new postdocs can be found in our Team section!

 While the fall/winter might not be the easiest time to settle in Northern Sweden, once it gets lighter again one knows that the worst period has already passed.
 Also, to make the dark period more tolerable and to meet colleagues, the department organised some social events to carve a pumpkin for halloween or to build a ginger-bread house for Christmas.
 And of course, we also had our traditional Christmas breakfast in the group with delicious food from all over the world.